Akira (manga): Sales and awards

 Akira has won much recognition in the industry, including the 1984 Kodansha Manga Award for Best General Manga.
 Fans in the United Kingdom voted it Favourite Comic at the 1990 Eagle Awards.
 It won a Harvey Award for Best American Edition of Foreign Material in 1993, and was nominated for a Harvey for Best Graphic Album of Previously Published Work in 2002.
-In 2002, Akira won the Eisner Awards for Best U.S. Edition of Foreign Material and Best Archival Collection.
-The 35th anniversary edition won Best Archival Collection again at the 2018 Eisner Awards, in addition to Best Publication Design.
+In 2002, Akira won the Eisner Award for Best U.S. Edition of Foreign Material and Best Archival Collection.
+The 35th anniversary edition won Best Archival Collection/Project-Comic Books again at the 2018 Eisner Awards, in addition to Best Publication Design.